Patrick McClean: Return to Sligo Rovers

-On 21 June 2025, McClean returned to League of Ireland Premier Division club Sligo Rovers for an undisclosed fee, 7 years after his last season with the club, with his 18 month contract set to commence from 1 July.
+On 21 June 2025, McClean returned to League of Ireland Premier Division club Sligo Rovers for an undisclosed fee, 7 years after his last season with the club, with his 18-month contract set to commence from 1 July.
 On 12 July 2025, he scored his first goal since returning to the club, in a 2–2 draw with his hometown club Derry City.
 On 25 July 2025, McClean scored a headed equaliser to help his side come back from 2–0 down to eventually win the game 3–2 away to relegation rivals Cork City at Turners Cross.
+In January 2026, McClean was subject to a bid from his hometown club Derry City which was rejected by Sligo Rovers, with the club stating that they would only sell McClean for a large fee.

+Third spell at Derry City

+On 16 January 2026, it was announced that Derry City had signed McClean for a third spell at the club, signing a two-year-contract for an undisclosed fee.
+The following day, his brother James signed for the club, making the pair teammates for the first time in their careers.

 Personal life

 He is the younger brother of fellow professional footballer James McClean, who has played in the Premier League and for the Republic of Ireland national team.

 In April 2025, his club Glentoran launched an investigation after videos of McClean had circulated online of him allegedly attending an Easter Monday parade in Derry that was linked to the New Irish Republican Army.